Ara Gregorian - Artistic Director, violin and viola

 Hagai Shaham’s recordings include over 20 albums by Hyperion, Nimbus, Avie, Chandos, EMI, Naxos and Decca International which have been enthusiastically received by international press.

-Hagai Shaham teaches at the Buchmann-Mehta School of Music at Tel Aviv University.
+Hagai Shaham teaches at the Buchmann-Mehta School of Music at Tel Aviv University and is Artist-in-Residency at SUNY Stony Brook University.
 Formerly, he was a professor at the University of Southern California in Los Angeles.
 He is a co-founder and a board member of the Ilona Feher Foundation for promoting young Israeli violinists.

 The first German artist to ever win the international Naumburg Violin Award in New York, Axel Strauss has been equally acclaimed for his virtuosity and his musical sensitivity.
 The Salt Lake Tribune praised his well-rounded artistry by saying, "Strauss quickly established that he is a virtuoso to be reckoned with.
 But amid his technical acumen, there was a genuine musician.
 His interpretive prowess was delightful."